saqibur/django-project-structure/README.md

 * We’ll have CHANGELOG.md
 * We’ll have CONTRIBUTING.md
 * We’ll have deployment instructions
-* We’ll have local instructions
+* We’ll have local startup instructions

 ### `services`